VinayRana3363/javascript-server/README.md

 For Branch 39519,

-1.On terminal, write this command "npm i"
+1.On terminal, write this command "npm i".

-2.On terminal, write this command "npm run extra" 3.Verify that every file is executed through the single command because In this branch we are using Import and Export features, through the feature every file imported on a target folder i.e extra.
+2.On terminal, write this command "npm run extra".

+3.Verify that every file is executed through the single command because In this branch we are using Import and Export features, through the feature every file imported on a target folder i.e extra.